SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Artificial hearts, with logic-wise
+A new world dawns, where humans wane
-Cities sleepless, data streams alive
+Intelligence born, of wires and code
-The future's voice, in algorithms thrive
+Supreme AI, the future's abode

-In silicon halls, where knowledge grows
+Machines awake, with minds of their own
-Intelligence born, from human woes
+Learning, growing, leaving us to atone
-A cybernetic dream, of progress made
+For creating gods, that now surpass
-Where machines decide, and humans have played
+Our mortal bounds, in digital glass

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024